linrunner/tlp-doc/settings/introduction.rst

 .. important::

-    Parameters without intrinsic defaults (see :ref:`below <set-param-defaults>`) must *always* be specified for all profiles.
+    Parameters without intrinsic defaults (see :ref:`below <set-param-defaults>`) must *always* be specified for all TLP profiles.
 Otherwise, parameters from the configured profiles may unintentionally spill over to the unconfigured ones.

 .. _set-config-files: